Updated May 2025

 Key Observations:

-Here’s a break down of performances in FLK1 and FLK2 separately:
+Here’s a separate breakdown of FLK1 pass rates and FLK2 pass rates:

 Exam Session | FLK1 Pass Score | FLK1 Pass Rate | FLK2 Pass Score | FLK2 Pass Rate |